 Typically this has been, and still can be, an expensive proposition.
 Reference displays can run to tens of thousands of dollars, especially those suitable for HDR mastering.

 True color critical HDR monitoring is completely unaffordable for most.
 However, it is now possible to set up professional DaVinci Resolve monitoring for Rec.709 for a few thousand dollars.
-This is possible using an LG OLED television and a few other bits and pieces of hardware and software.
+This is possible using an LG OLED television such as the 2021 LG C1 or other compatible panel and a few other bits and pieces of hardware and software.

-If the term Rec.709 doesn’t mean anything to you, I recommend you read my articles below.
+If you’re not yet familiar with the term “color space”, I recommend you read my articles below.

 What is Video Color Management?